greatericontop/GreatCrafts/README.md

 - Adds **stacked item recipes**, which require stacks of ingredients
   - This allows you to require up to 576 ingredients to craft a single item
   - Exact choice still works, and both shaped and shapeless stacked item recipes are supported
+- Supports 1.21+ crafters for all recipes, including stacked items
 - Has a simple to use GUI for both players and admins

 ## Commands